 “The carer’s role in a veteran’s life can be the difference between life and death which in a number of instances it has been for my son.”

-At Wellways Carer Gateway we recognise the essential role carers play in the recovery after service for veterans, and we want to remind them they’re not alone by providing them with the same amount of support as the people they care for.
+Wellways recognises the essential role carers play in the recovery of veterans after service and provides support to ensure they are not alone, offering carers the same level of care as they give to the people they support.

 Giving veteran carers the tools to thrive

-In August we kicked off our Caring for Veterans event series in Brisbane – the first of many happening across Queensland and Katoomba in NSW.
-The event marked the launch of our partnership workshops with Kevin Humphreys DSC who draws on his lived experience as a veteran to equip carers with practical tools for looking after themselves while supporting a veteran family member or friend.
+In August, Wellways launched the first event in its Caring for Veterans series in Brisbane, the first of many across Queensland and Katoomba in NSW.
+The event also marked the start of partnership workshops with Kevin Humphreys DSC, who draws on his lived experience as a veteran to equip carers with practical tools for supporting themselves while caring for a veteran family member or friend.

 Over 65 carers gathered in Brisbane for the Caring for Veterans event.